antoniocostabr/streamlit_chatbot/README.md

 This project implements a conversational app using Streamlit, allowing users to interact with a chatbot interface.
 For cost saving the app uses the OpenAI gpt-3.5-turbo by default.

+## Requirements

+1. The script has been tested on `Python 3.10.6`
+2. The packages versions are on the `requirements.txt` file

 ## Instructions
+1. Install the necessary packages: `pip install -r requirements.txt`
-0. Place a `.env` file in the same folder as this script containing your OpenAI API key.
+2. Place a `.env` file in the same folder as this script containing your OpenAI API key.
 The key should be named `OPENAI_API_KEY`.
-1. Run the Streamlit app by executing this script in your terminal: streamlit run app.py
+3. Run the Streamlit app by executing this script in your terminal: `streamlit run app.py`
-2. Interact with the chatbot by typing messages and receiving responses in the Streamlit interface.
+4. Interact with the chatbot by typing messages and receiving responses in the Streamlit interface.